horizontal rule

 Hedwig was primarily an educationist.
 He not only taught students in the classroom, but strived to develop them as human beings psychologically and spiritually.
 As counsellor to university students, as hostel rector, as principal of St Xavier’s College, Ahmedabad, he spread his benign presence among the students and staff.
 He also reached out to the business world giving training in HRD to executives in industry.
 He was honoured with the Rev T. A. Mathias Award for Innovative College Teachers by the All India Association for Christian Higher Education (AIACHE) in 1993.

+In June 1995 he underwent cardiac by-pass surgery, and in October that year was struck with Meige’s Syndrome – a neurological disorder that causes incessant and involuntary movements of the arms and head.
 Not one to be cowed down by the ups and downs of life, Hedwig continued his work unabated.
 His condition did not allow him to continue his educational Mission in the College, so he dedicated himself almost fully to the “intellectual apostolate” – writing and publishing books, which he had started earlier, even in the busy years of University teaching and administration.

 His publications are on wide-ranging subjects, and fall under several categories: